Damnoen Saduak Floating Market: Description

 The floating market includes three smaller markets: Ton Khem, Hia Kui, and Khun Phitak.
 Ton Khem is the largest market and is on Khlong Damnoen Saduak.
-Hia Kui is parallel to Khlong Damnoen Saduak and has souvenir shops on the canals banks to sell goods to larger tour groups.
+Hia Kui is parallel to Khlong Damnoen Saduak and has souvenir shops on the canal banks to sell goods to larger tour groups.
 Khun Phitak is about 2 km south of Hia Kui and is the smallest and least crowded market.

 The floating market is crowded with tourists and is considered a tourist trap.
 As such, the wares tend to be overpriced.
 Bargaining is a common practice, although the prices of souvenirs and food are generally fixed within a few baht.
 Canoe cooks can be found preparing and selling boat noodles.
 The floating market also has been noted to lack cultural authenticity, although it remains a popular destination for both foreign and domestic tourists.

 The market has been featured in several films.
 A canal chase scene in The Man with the Golden Gun with Roger Moore as James Bond was filmed at the market, and the 2008 film Bangkok Dangerous starring Nicolas Cage includes a scene that takes place at the market.